Wonder how to add Apple Music to InShot as background music? Check this article out!

 NoteBurner Apple Music Downloader also comes with a free toolbox, supports to convert local audio tracks to MP3/M4A/FLAC/WAV/OGG/AIFF, batch edit ID3 tags, etc. Here're the main features:

 It's a life savior to use NoteBurner to convert Apple Music for uploading to InShot video clips.
 How to use this smart iTunes Audio Converter, and how to add downloaded Apple Music to InShot on iPhone/Android, the following part will walk you through.

-Simply click the "+Add" button on the main interface of NoteBurner, and it will list all Apple Music songs from your library.
-Tick on the music you want to add to InShot, and click "OK".
+Simply choose a playlist and open it on the web player window, then add it to NoteBurner by clicking the "Add" button on the bottom-right, and it will list all Apple Music songs from your selected playlist.
+Tick on the music you want to add to InShot, and click "Add".

-After selection, go to the "Setting" window to choose Conversion Mode, Output Format, Bit Rate (up to 320kbps), Sample Rate (up to 192kHz), Output Path, and so on.
+After selection, go to the "Settings" window to choose Conversion Mode, Output Format, Bit Rate (up to 320kbps), Sample Rate (up to 192kHz), Output Path, and so on.

 Tips: If you would like to preserve the best original audio quality for Apple Music after conversion, please choose the "AUTO" output format for a try.

 After customization, click the "Convert" button to start recording Apple Music songs losslessly.
 After a few minutes, the downloading process will be finished.

 Now, all the Apple Music songs have been downloaded to local drive.
 You can find them by clicking "Converted > Folder", a pop-up window will show you the offline Apple Music items.